dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 ### .NET Standard class libraries

+The various EF Core tools need to execute application code at design-time in order to figure out several aspects of the project, like the configuration of the code first model, and the database connection string.

+In order to execute application code, they need a .NET runtime such as .NET Core or .NET Framework.
+Normally, when the EF Core model is located in a project that targets a .NET runtime, the EF Core tools borrow it from the project.

+.NET Standard on the other hand, is not an actual .NET runtime but a specification of a set of APIs that .NET runtimes can implement.
+Therefore .NET Standard is not sufficient for the EF Core tools to execute application code.

+In order to use the tools when the EF Core model is located in a .NET Standard library, you have to create a separate startup project that does target a specific .NET runtime.
 The **Package Manager Console** tools work only with .NET Framework and .NET Core projects.
 If your project targets a framework other than these (for example, Universal Windows Platform or Xamarin), you have to use EF Core in a .NET Standard class library.
 In that case, you have to create a startup project that targets .NET Core so that the tooling has a concrete target platform into which it can load your class library.
 This startup project can be a dummy project with no real code &mdash; it is only needed to provide a target for the tooling.

-For projects that target .NET Framework or .NET Core, you don't have to use a .NET Standard class library.
-In that case, it will be easier to work with the EF Core tools if you use a .NET Core or .NET Framework class library.

 ### ASP.NET Core environment